 3. How will I protect my plants from the cold?
 As I mentioned earlier, carrots mulched with autumn leaves grow even under packed snow.
 You can also mulch with wood chips (which you can get for free from tree trimming companies), or a piece of burlap or garden blanket.
 If you are handy or just ambitious, you can build a cold frame or an inexpensive, plastic-covered mini-greenhouse to protect your crops through the cold season.

 4. Where can I go for help if I have a question or run into trouble?
 You may not have a friend with a green thumb who is willing to drop everything to help you figure out why your crops are not thriving.
 Being prepared beforehand is always better than panicking at the last minute when things go wrong.
 There are a number of good websites that offer advice on winter gardening: my go-to sources are Mother Earth News, and the lazy gardener’s blog at Sierra Club.
+A Green Hand has some good advice on protecting your plants from frost and freeze.
 I have also called the agriculture department of my local university for advice and tips.
 Your local nursery can also help you figure out what to plant, and may be able to diagnose problems if you bring in photos, soil samples, or clippings from your troubled plants.